jmannall/RoomAcoustiCpp/docs/unity/imageedge.md

 - **Specular Diffraction Order**: The maximum order of paths including non-shadowed edge diffraction.
 - **Late Reverb**: If true, late reverberation is enabled.
 - **Minimum Edge Length**: The minimum length of edges to consider for diffraction.

+It is possible to configure the image edge model such that too many image sources are created than can be processed in a single audio buffer.
+This can lead to buffer underruns resulting in audible artifacts.
+This is dependent on the computer hardware and the complexity of the scene.
+If this occurs, it may be necessary reduce the maximum order of the image edge model.